-The decrease in current assets is primarily due to the decrease in intergovernmental receivables at year end to the timing of reimbursements.
-The decrease in current liabilities is primarily due to decreases in accounts payable and accrued expenses offset by increases in advances payable.
+The increase in current assets is primarily due to the increase in intergovernmental receivables at year end due to additional COVID-19 funding allocations and increases in cash from operations.
+The increase in current liabilities is primarily due to increases in accounts payable and accrued expenses offset by decreases in current portion of long-term debt.

-There was a significant change in net pension / OPEB liability / asset for the School.
-The fluctuations are due to changes in the actuarial liabilities / assets and related accruals that are passed through to the School's financial statement.
-All components of pension and OPEB accruals contribute to the fluctuations in deferred outflows / inflows and net pension/OPEB liabilities/asset and are described in more detail in their respective notes.
+There was a significant change in net pension/OPEB liability/ asset for the school.
+The fluctuations are due to changes in the actuarial liabilities/assets and related accruals that are passed through to the school's financial statements.
+All components of pension and OPEB accruals contribute to the fluctuations in deferred outflows/inflows and net pension liabilities/assets and are described in more detail in their respective notes.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2021

-Statement of Revenues, Expenses and Change in Net Position - Table 2 shows the changes in Net Position for fiscal year 2020 and 2019, as well as a listing of revenues and expenses.
+Statement of Revenues, Expenses and Change in Net Position - Table 2 shows the change in Net Position for fiscal year 2020 and 2021, as well as a listing of revenues and expenses.
 This change in Net Position is important because it tells the reader that, for the School as a whole, the financial position of the School has improved or diminished.
 The cause of this may be the result of many factors, some financial, some not.
 Non-financial factors include the current laws in Ohio restricting revenue growth, facility conditions, required educational programs and other factors.
-The increases in state aid and federal and state grants, as well as operating expenses is primarily due to an increase in enrollment.